The questions that follow are usually along the lines of:

 After completing my commands in the Telnet session I received this error:

 451 4.7.0 Temporary server error.
 Please try again later.
 PRX3

 If another email server was sending the email message it would likely queue on that server until it was able to retry and successfully submit the message.
 However I would anticipate that some mail-enabled devices and applications will not handle this situation very well and it may lead to message failure.

 I suspect the solution to this is to continue pointing to the Mailbox server’s Hub Transport service for device/application SMTP requirements, not the Client Access server as you might assume from its default Receive Connector configuration.

-Exchange Server 2013 Edge Transport Server?
+Exchange Server 2013 Edge Transport Server

-In the meantime you can use Exchange Server 2013 with Exchange 2007/2010 Edge Transport servers.
+It is also possible to use Exchange Server 2013 with Exchange 2007/2010 Edge Transport servers.